David Lee Roth: Current projects: 2016–present

 In 2014, Roth had recorded sessions with John 5 on guitar.
 Roth claimed in October 2019 the album would soon be released.
-As of 2025, the record had yet to see the light of day, though several singles were put out online.
+As of 2025, the record had yet been released, though several singles were released online.

 In October 2020, Roth paid tribute to his late bandmate Eddie Van Halen by sharing his track "Somewhere Over the Rainbow Bar and Grill," from the 2014 sessions.
-It was the first of five singles from the sessions released between late-2020 and early-2022.
+It was the first of five singles from the sessions released between late 2020 and early 2022.

 Roth went on an American tour with Kiss in early-2020, having been tapped as the opening act for the band in 43 cities.
 Nearly halfway into the scheduled dates, the tour was postponed due to the COVID-19 global pandemic.

-In October 2021, Roth announced his intentions to retire from performing following a final residency set at the House of Blues Las Vegas at Mandalay Bay in Las Vegas from December 2021 to January 2022 that would be a total of nine dates.
-The shows were eventually cancelled due to Covid, with Roth ostensibly going into retirement and a March 2020 performance in Texas with Kiss being his final performance.
+In October 2021, Roth announced his intentions to retire from performing following a final residency set at the House of Blues Las Vegas at Mandalay Bay in Las Vegas; the residency was to take place December 2021 through January 2022, for a total of nine dates.
+The shows were eventually cancelled, with Roth's last performance up to that point being a March 2020 concert in Texas with Kiss.

-Following his supposed retirement from performing and the release of five original singles, Roth proceeded to release a series of covers of Van Halen songs throughout the second half of 2022.
+Following his supposed retirement from performing, and the release of five singles of original material, Roth proceeded to release a series of covers of Van Halen songs throughout the second half of 2022.

 Roth performed his first public concert in five years at the M3 Rock Festival in Columbia, Maryland, on May 3, 2025, playing a set of all Van Halen classics and deep cuts.
-He subsequently announced a US tour for the summer of 2025.
+He subsequently announced a US tour for the summer of 2025, The Roth Tour.

+On April 10, 2026, Roth guested during Teddy Swims set at Coachella in April 2026, singing "Jump" together with Swims.
+On April 16, 2026, Roth kicked off his Don't Love Me, Rent Me world tour.